NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 git config --global user.email ${my_email_address} # same one used during key generation git config --global user.name ${my_username}
-git config --global commit.gpgsign true echo export GPG_TTY=\$\(tty\) >> ~/.zshrc source ~/.zshrc echo "pinentry-program /opt/homebrew/bin/pinentry-mac" >> ~/.gnupg/gpg-agent.conf
+git config --global commit.gpgsign true
-gpgconf --kill gpg-agent
 ```
-The first time you commit you will be prompted to add the GPG key passphrase to the macOS Keychain.
-Thereafter signing will happen seamlessly without prompts.
+When you commit you will be prompted to enter the GPG key passphrase into a Pinentry window.

-Most of the published solutions for this don't work because *brew* seems to have moved the default folder for binaries, plus many guides contain obsolete settings for *gnupg*.

 <br>